 (a) The Company will give notification of a Cancellation of National Electricity Transmission System Warning to all Users issued with the National Electricity Transmission System Warning when in The Company’s judgement System conditions have returned to normal.

 (b) A Cancellation of National Electricity Transmission System Warning will identify the type of National Electricity Transmission System Warning being cancelled and the period for which it was issued.
 The Cancellation of National Electricity Transmission System Warning will also identify any National Electricity Transmission System Warnings that are still in force.

+OC7.4.8.14 National Electricity Transmission Notice – DCRP Actuation

+A National Electricity Transmission Notice – DCRP Actuation will be issued by The Company to Network Operators in accordance with OC7.4.8.2.
+It will specify the instructions required in accordance with OC6.9.3.

+OC7.4.8.15 National Electricity Transmission Notice – DCRP Implementation

+A National Electricity Transmission Notice – DCRP Implementation will be issued by The Company to Network Operators in accordance with OC7.4.8.2.
+It will specify the instructions required in accordance with OC6.9.5.

+OC7.4.8.16 National Electricity Transmission Notice – DCRP Stand Down

+A National Electricity Transmission Notice – DCRP Stand Down will be issued by The Company to Network Operators in accordance with OC7.4.8.2.
+It will specify the instructions required in accordance with OC6.9.6.

-OC7.4.8.14 General Management of National Electricity Transmission System Warnings
+OC7.4.8.17 General Management of National Electricity Transmission System Warnings